Yash-Mokashi/project-management-system-backend/README.md

 ### Using the Postman Collection
 - The collection contains all pre-configured API endpoints
-- Replace `localhost` with the AWS EC2 Public IPv4 DNS when testing
 - Update environment variables (if required) to match your setup
 - Each request is labeled and organized by functionality